 All of the plants we sell are propagated or grown from seed on our farm, using organic methods.
 Our plants are never treated with chemical fertilizers or pesticides so they are safe for pollinators and other beneficial insects.

-Garden crops are raised in nutrient-dense living soil without the use of chemical fertilizers or pesticides.
-We feed our soils with rich compost made on our farm.
+We build nutrient-dense living soil in our gardens without the use of chemical fertilizers or pesticides.
+We feed the soils with rich compost made on our farm.
 Mulches and cover crops are used to protect and build soil, conserve water, and suppress weeds.
 Row covers and companion plantings are used to discourage insect pests, and habitat is provided to attract beneficial insects.